tzuliu/tpphd/research.md

 Under Review
 ===

 Liu, Tzu-Ping and Carlos Algara.
-"The Greater Effects of Sexual Harassment: A Conjoint Analysis Assessing Variation in Political Scandal Effects on Candidate Evaluations in the United Kingdom.""
+"The Greater Effects of Sexual Harassment: A Conjoint Analysis Assessing Variation in Political Scandal Effects on Candidate Evaluations in the United Kingdom."
 June 2021.

 Liu, Tzu-Ping and Takanori Fujiwara.
 [Contrastive Multiple Correspondence Analysis (cMCA): Applying the Contrastive Learning Method to Identify Political Subgroups.]({{ site.baseurl }}{% post_url 2020-07-01-cmca %}) August 2021.